EricMFischer/personal-website/content/authors/admin/_index.md

 # - Visitors
 ---

-I am currently writing a Masters thesis for an MS in Computer Science, under Dr. Song-Chun Zhu at the Center for Vision, Cognition, Learning, and Autonomy ([VCLA](https://vcla.stat.ucla.edu/projects.html)) at UCLA.
+I am currently writing a Masters thesis for an MS in Computer Science, advised by Dr. Song-Chun Zhu at the Center for Vision, Cognition, Learning, and Autonomy ([VCLA](https://vcla.stat.ucla.edu/projects.html)) at UCLA.

 Before my Masters, I worked as a Full Stack Software Engineer in the San Francisco Bay Area for almost three years, most recently at NatureBox.

 My research interests are in generative modeling and multi-agent systems.
-I have contributed to several research projects that apply MCMC sampling and generative, inference, and energy based models to various vision and language tasks.
+I have contributed to several research projects that apply MCMC sampling and generative models to various vision and language tasks.
 Many projects are on my [Github](https://www.github.com/EricMFischer).

-{{% staticref "files/statement_of_purpose.pdf" %}}<span style="color:red; text-decoration:underline;">PhD Statement of Purpose</span>{{% /staticref %}} (Updated 1/28/2020)